-All five of the firm’s advisors are certified financial planners (CFPs); the group also includes three certified public accountants (CPAs), one chartered financial analyst (CFA) and one certified investment management analyst (CIMA).
+GM Advisory Group's advisors all are certified financial planners (CFPs), and other professional designations are also represented on the team, including certified public accountant (CPA), chartered financial analyst (CFA) and certified investment management analyst (CIMA).

 There are no minimum investable asset requirements at GM Advisory Group.
-Even still, high-net-worth individuals account for more than half of the firm’s overall client base.
+Even still, high-net-worth individuals account for most of the firm’s assets under management.
 Individuals, businesses, charitable organizations, estates, trusts, pension and profit-sharing plans and pooled investment vehicles are also clients of the firm.

 As a fee-based firm, GM Advisory Group employs certain advisors that can receive commissions for insurance product sales.
-Regardless, the firm abides by fiduciary duty, legally binding it to act in your best interest.
+Regardless, the firm must abide by fiduciary duty, legally binding it to act in your best interest at all times.

 GM Advisory Group has been in business since 2004.
 It was founded by managing principal Frank Marzano, who still owns the firm entirely.
 Marzano is a CFP, CPA and CIMA.